OPEC's no-cut strategy is not working, Iran says

 BEIJING (Reuters) - OPEC’s strategy of holding output steady is not working and the group’s members should discuss production levels before its next meeting in June, Iran’s oil minister said, a sign of the pain lower prices are causing OPEC’s less wealthy producers.

-Oil prices have halved from $115 a barrel in June last year, in a drop that deepened after OPEC refused to cut output and defend market share.
-Top exporter Saudi Arabia was the driving force behind the policy.
+Oil prices have halved from the $115-a-barrel level hit last June, in a drop that deepened after OPEC refused to cut output, choosing instead to defend market share.
+Top exporter Saudi Arabia was the driving force behind the policy shift.

 Brent crude oil hit a near six-year low close to $45 in January.
 It was trading around $57 on Thursday, down from its 2015 high of $63.